AI for Transportation and Logistics: From Buzzword to Growth Engine

 Final Word: AI Is a Catalyst—Execution Is The Engine

-• Align AI with their revenue strategy
+• Align AI initiatives with their revenue strategy

-• Integrate it into operating rhythms
+• Integrate AI into daily operating rhythms

-• Train teams to execute consistently
+• Train teams to execute consistently with AI support

-• Measure outcomes tied to enterprise value
+• Measure outcomes tied directly to enterprise value

 Is your sales and marketing organization set-up to win in the AI era?